 “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.”
 Ephesians 4:29

-I know this can be hard, especially when we feel justified in our feelings of resentment, bitterness or anger.
-After all, he did ‘this and this’ so I should feel mad.
+I know this can be hard, especially when we feel justified in our feelings of resentment, bitterness, or anger.

 God showed all of these things to us when He saved us and still does EVERY.
 SINGLE.
 DAY.

 Open the door to communication in your marriage

 Now I don’t mean go to your spouse with ‘hat in hand’ like you’ve done something wrong or you are groveling at their feet.
 But go to your spouse and tell them you would like to talk.

-When my husband and I were going through a particularly tough time in our marriage I started out just asking him about his day.
+When my husband and I were going through a particularly tough time in our marriage, I started out just asking him about his day.

 Did it hurt my feelings when he didn’t do the same?
 Yep.
 But, it was a start and things started getting a little better.

 Pray for your spouse and your marriage

 I know what you are thinking.
-It’s either, “Duh, of course I’m praying” or “I tried and it doesn’t work”.
+It’s either, “Duh, of course, I’m praying” or “I tried, and it doesn’t work.”

-It’s like, come on, he has got to grow up I need to be praying about a ton of other things and I’m tired of praying about the same thing over and over!
+It’s like, come on, he has got to grow up.
+I need to be praying about a ton of other things, and I’m tired of praying about the same thing over and over!

 Then, God reminded me of this, “For we do not wrestle against flesh and blood, but against the rulers, against the authorities against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.”
 Ephesians 6:12.

-You may have seen paintings or pictures of the verse Corinthians 14:4-8 “Love is patient, love is kind.
-It does not envy, it does not boast, it is not proud, It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record wrongs.
+You may have seen paintings or pictures of the verse Corinthians 14:4-8 “Love is patient, Love is kind.
+It does not envy, it does not boast, it is not proud, It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”

-I had looked at the sky and questioned God and His word when He said “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”.
+I had looked at the sky and questioned God and His word when He said, “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”.

-Because as bad as it has been at times in our marriage and as much as I may have wanted to leave a times, I realize that those times don’t last forever.
+Because as bad as it has been at times in our Marriage and as much as I may have wanted to leave at times, I realize that those times don’t last forever.